Aaron98990/ways-of-the-game/advantage.md

 ## Advantage signal

 Law 5.6 shows two approved referee signals for advantage.
-It is one arm or two arms pointing in the attacking direction of team benefiting the advantage.
+It is one arm or two arms pointing in the attacking direction of team benefiting from the advantage.

-It is recommended for the referee to also yell "Advantage" to make it clear to players that you are not ignoring the foul.
+Some referees yell "Advantage" or "Play on" to make it clear to players that they are not ignoring the foul.

+Personally, I make no physical or verbal signal for advantage.

 ## Disciplinary action